awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-data-output.md

 + `confidence` – The confidence that Ground Truth has that the label is correct\.
 For more information, see [Confidence Score](#sms-output-confidence)\.
 + `type` – The type of classification job\.
 For job types, see [Built\-in Task Types](sms-task-types.md)\.
 + `job-name` – The name assigned to the job when it was created\.
-+ `human-annotated` – Whether the data object was labeled by a human or by automated data labeling\.
++ `human-annotated` – Indicates whether the data object was labeled by a human or by automated data labeling\.
 For more information, see [Automate Data Labeling](sms-automated-labeling.md)\.
 + `creation-date` – The date and time that the label was created\.

 ## Classification Job Output<a name="sms-output-class"></a>

 The following are sample outputs \(output manifest files\) from an image classification job and a text classification job\.
-They include the label that Ground Truth assigned to the data object, the value for the label, and metadata that describes the label\.
+They includes the label that Ground Truth assigned to the data object, the value for the label, and metadata that describes the label\.

 In addition to the standard metadata elements, the metadata for a classification job includes the text value of the label's class\.
 For more information, see [Image Classification Algorithm](image-classification.md)\.